ejp-rd-vp/query-builder-catalogue-directory/README.md

 # EJP-RD - Central query portal and Central catalogue directory

 A draft of the EJP-RD - 'Central query portal' and 'Central catalogue directory' components.
+The portal can be used to validate developed catalogue APIs.
+The directory can be used to fetch, add and remove catalogue addresses via HTTP requests.

 ## Requirements